CP1404/Practicals/prac_10/README.md

 This is a bit simple so far... but we're getting there...

+> [!NOTE]
-Note: If you ever get an "Internal Server Error" in the browser... this is *your* server (Python program)!
+> If you ever get an "Internal Server Error" in the browser... this is *your* server (Python program)!
-Go back to PyCharm and look for error messages in the console.
+> Go back to PyCharm and look for error messages in the console.

 Add another decorator so that the greet function runs for multiple "sub" routes and takes a parameter, like: